 As a licensed security products provider Davcon has installed thousands of security windows and doors across Brisbane, the Gold Coast and the rest of Queensland.
-We have also just undergone a rigorous licensing process in order to attain the proper licensing for New South Wales and are now installing security products across that state too.
 All of our clients feel safe in the knowledge that we are properly licensed and should anything go wrong, we take accountability for the quality of our work and our security installations.
 But what happens if you use an unlicensed security screen provider and something does go wrong?

 Security licensing protects homeowners

 “If you’re considering installing security windows and doors in your home or business, it’s vital to ensure your security provider is licensed with the required authorities,” advises Cassandra Lehmann, General Manager of Davcon.
 “Depending on the size of the security installation and whether it’s for residential or commercial premises, your security screen provider may or may not be legally required to be licensed with certain authorities – but it’s always better to err on the side of caution and go for the licensed operator.”

 Credibility : in order to be licensed, a security company has to undergo stringent identity (including fingerprinting) crime and character checks – plus their products and work have to be inspected and assessed for good quality workmanship.
 Simply put, scammers can’t be licensed.

 Accountability : if something goes wrong – for example, the work isn’t up to expected standards, isn’t completed properly or the company goes bankrupt, the proper authority will help you sort out the problem.
 But if you use an unlicensed operator – you’re on your own.